ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../icons/icon_hamburger.svg) on the upper left of the page, then click **VPC Infrastructure > VPNs** in the Network section.
 1. Select **Client-to-site servers** tab.
-1. Select the client-to-site server from which you want to delete a route, and in the overflow menu, select **Delete**.
+1. Select the VPN server where you want to delete a route.
+Then, from the Actions menu, select **Delete**.
 1. Select **Delete** again to confirm deletion.

-## Creating a route using the CLI
+## Creating a route by using the CLI
 {: #create-route-cli}
 {: cli}

+Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

 To create a VPN server route by using the CLI, enter the following command: